xantln/group20-library-capstone/docs/configuration.md

 #### Generating SSL certificates
   Self-signed certificates are automatically generated on first run for RabbitMQ and MongoDB.
 Self-signed certificates for NGINX will be generated automatically during configuration if the self-signed option was selected during configuration.

-  LetsEncrypt - refer to step 3 of the installation instructions.
+  LetsEncrypt - refer to the [LetsEncrypt](en/master/installation.html#build-let-s-encrypt-docker-container) section of the installation instructions.

 #### Renewing SSL Certificates
   1. Self-signed certificates can be updated by running the following command from the cyberCommons root directory: